The Gap from "Interaction" to "Collaboration"

 The Limitations of Traditional Click-Based Interaction

-The vast majority of "AI products" today remain bound by "responsive interaction": users initiate instructions, and the system outputs results.
+The vast majority of today's "AI products" are still bound by "responsive interaction": the user initiates a command, and the system outputs a result.

 This interaction model relies on three implicit premises: